Introduction to World Gaming Industry

 Now, have any of you had a similar conversation with a casino employee?
 Anyone?
 Anyone?
 Bueller?
 You can bet you haven’t!

-My point here is that casinos are going to tell you anything except how to spend money.
-Those casino employees that regularly interact with casino patrons are reprimanded and can even lose their jobs, if they suggest a gambler stop gambling, even under the worst circumstances of problem gambling.
+My point here is that casinos aren’t going to tell you anything except how to spend money.
+Those casino employees that regularly interact with casino patrons get reprimanded and can even lose their jobs, if they suggest a gambler stop gambling, even under the worst circumstances of problem gambling.

 Legalized Sports Betting: Nevada was First